 Now over two centuries old, the Gold Cup has a fascinating past featuring plenty of royal involvement.
 King George III and Queen Charlotte attended the first ever running of the race in 1807 and 37 years later Nicholas I of Russia made an appearance during a state visit of England.
 The winner of that particular renewal had no name but was subsequently called ‘The Emperor’ in honour of the visiting monarch.
 As a show of gratitude, the successor of Alexander I donated a new trophy for the race and this triggered a brief name change to the ‘Emperor’s Plate’.

 Formerly the winning owners weren’t able to keep the trophy but these days the Gold Cup is one of three perpetual trophies handed out at Royal Ascot.
 Not only do owners get a fancy piece of silverware but they’ll also get their share of a gigantic prize fund.
 In 2019 the race was valued at half a million pounds with over half of that going to connections of the winning horse.
+In 2020, due to the absence of spectators this was reduced by half to £250,000 with the winner still taking home a whopping £148,000.
 We think the trophy might just be a secondary concern!

 YEATS WITH A HISTORIC QUADRUPLE